-The Strategic Planning stage (Stage 1) of the Whole-of-Government Digital and ICT Oversight Framework articulates the strategic direction for the Australian Government’s digital and ICT investment portfolio.
+The Strategic Planning state (State 1) of the Commonwealth Digital and ICT Oversight Framework articulates the strategic direction for the Australian Government’s digital and ICT investment portfolio.

 Strategic Planning articulates a clear direction for the Government’s investment in digital and ICT.
-This direction forms the expectation of how investment will most effectively deliver services and outcomes for the benefit of Australians, as defined in existing Whole of Government and Whole of Economy Strategies including the Digital Government Strategy, the Digital Economy Strategy, the Cyber Security Strategy and the APS Reform.
+This direction forms the expectation of how investment will most effectively deliver services and outcomes for the benefit of Australians, as defined in existing Whole of Government and Whole of Economy Strategies including the Digital Government Strategy.

 Why is this important?